 Senior Researcher in Health Economics

-My research interests relate to economic issues associated with the increasing availability of genetic data, particularly in relation to how these data might be used to support causal inference, prognostic modelling, and in the evaluation of the cost-effectiveness of stratified therapies.
+My research interests relate to economic issues associated with the increasing availability of genetic data, particularly in relation to how these data might be used to support causal inference, screening, prognostic modelling, and in the evaluation of the cost-effectiveness of stratified therapies.
 This work has encompassed a number of different diseases areas (such as cancer and cardiovascular disease), traits (such as adiposity), and behaviours (such as smoking).
-A current area of focus is Alzheimer's disease and related phenotypes in my role as an NIHR Fellow in Dementia Research.
+A current area of focus is Alzheimer's disease and related phenotypes in my capacity as an NIHR Fellow in Dementia Research.

 In addition to my role in the Department, I am the Junior Research Fellow in Social Sciences in the Centre for Personalised Medicine at St Anne’s College, Oxford.
 I am also the Associate Director in Health Economics for the Central and South Genomic Medicine Service Alliance.